eriktorsner/wp-bootstrap/README.md

 **Note:** Taxonomies are defined in code rather than in the database.
 So the exact taxonomies that exist in a WordPress installation are defined at load time.
 The built in taxonomies are always there, but some taxonomies are defined in a theme or plugin.
 In order for your taxonomy terms to be imported during the wp-import process, the theme or plugin that defined the taxonomy needs to exist.

+## Snapshots

+The wp-snapshot command saves a snapshot of (almost) all settings in the WordPress options table.
+The file is saved in bootstrap/config/snapshots.
+The idea is that a snapshot can be later be compared with either the current state o

 ## Testing

 Since wp-bootstrap relies a lot on WordPress, there's a separate Github repository for testing using Vagrant.
 The test repo is available at [https://github.com/eriktorsner/wp-bootstrap-test](https://github.com/eriktorsner/wp-bootstrap-test).